arielb0/scull_suite_frontend/README.md

 - **Recipes:** Web applications to manage cook recipes.
 It uses authentication and permissions to decide who access or modify recipes entities.

+## Key Learnings

+- Apply best practices to organize frontend code using layered architecture, modular design and separation of concerns.
+- Consume a API REST endpoints that use JWT tokens as authentication mechanism.
+- Manage environment-dependent variables.
+- Deploy a production-ready application, using a production-ready optimized server setup.
+- Use top-down development methdology and use of fake data to quickly build an MVP.

+## Technology Stack

+- TypeScript
+- Angular
+- json-server
+- Angular Material
+- Nginx
+- GNU/Linux (Debian)
+- Visual Studio Code

 ## Architecture

 - **app.routes.ts:** Routing layer.
 Associate (mapping) Angular Components with a URL.